8 Targeting Strategies for AMC Audiences

 2. How does audience targeting work?

 Audience targeting works by delivering ads to users who meet specific behavioral data, demographic data, or contextual criteria.
 In AMC, this is done by analyzing detailed shopper data, such as browsing history, purchase behaviour, and ad interactions, to build precise segments.
-This kind of predictive analysis helps ensure ads can then be tailored and served to those segments across Amazon’s DSP and other platforms.
+This predictive analysis helps ensure ads can be tailored and served to those segments across Amazon’s DSP and other platforms.

-3. What is AMC in Amazon advertising?
+3. What is AMC in Amazon advertising or rather what is AMC in digital marketing?

 4. What allows for highly specific audience targeting?